Extly/extension-skeleton-for-joomla/README.md

 - Support of React, Preact, Babel, Vue, etc
 - It can also be extended with other Webpack plugins

-## Why Webpack-automated Boilerplate files for Joomla! extensions ?
+## Why Webpack-automated Boilerplate files for Joomla! extensions?

 [Webpack](https://webpack.js.org/) is a module bundler.
 Its primary purpose is to bundle JavaScript files for usage in a browser, yet it is also capable of transforming, grouping, or packaging just about any resource or asset.
 So, this is an implementation to build any Joomla extension in a package that includes: a component, modules, plugins, a CLI script and a template.